NullCarrierNC/photonics-dmx/README.md

 Unlike YALCY Photonics *only* supports DMX lights and has support for Rock Band 3 (Enhanced).

 For more information or the Quickstart guide please visit the project site: [Photonics.rocks](https://photonics.rocks)

+## Updating from Alpha 1

+Alpha 2 brings a lot of new functionality to Photonics, but it also brought a breaking change:

+### Light Layout order:

+Previously the lights were ordered _ascending_ on the front and back lights.
+E.g.:

+Font: 1, 2, 3, 4

+Back: 5, 6, 7, 8

+The back order has changed to _descending_.
+E.g.:

+Font: 1, 2, 3, 4

+Back: **8, 7, 6, 5**

+This better reflects the linear progression of sweep style effects that loop around the front and back lights.
+You will have to update your _Light Layout_ configuration to correctly order your physical DMX lights.

+If you have problems feel free to reach out in our [Discord Server](https://discord.gg/2Vyqc2hYcK).

 ## Before You Begin…